qpdf/qpdf/scratch.md

 Use ctest --output-on-failure or --verbose combined with -DSHOW_FAILED_TEST_OUTPUT=1 in CI (--verbose is better)

 Remaining work:
-* Go through build-scripts/*, CI and make sure we have full parity
 * msvc LIBCMT warning...why, and can I use /NODEFAULTLIB:library?
 * Go through README*.md and the manual for build and test information
-* make_dist
 * Document tests that were run manually to verify the build including handling non-standard install locations of third-party libraries
   * Break libqpdf.a, libqpdf.so*, qpdf, fix-qdf, zlib-flate, and DLL.h in the installed qpdf and make sure build and test work
   * build static only, build shared only
   * installation of separate components
-* XXX comments in build files
 * Remove old build files
 * Document direct use of QPDF_TEST_COMPARE_IMAGES and QPDF_LARGE_FILE_TEST_PATH rather than configure options.
 Tests files > 4GB.
 Need 11 GB free.
 * Mention reversing sense of QPDF_TEST_COMPARE_IMAGES (used to be QPDF_SKIP_TEST_COMPARE_IMAGES).